Carnap/Carnap/README.md

 Then build as normal.

+A quick aside (for those who are curious about what these commands are doing):
+Nix, by default, reads `shell.nix` if you call it through `nix-shell`, and `default.nix` if you call it with nix-build or others.
+That's why there are attribute names being used with `-A` for the `nix-build` commands, but not for `nix-shell`.

 ### Build the front end

 This builds the Carnap-GHCJS package under `ghcjs` along with its dependencies.
-(note: takes about 9-10GB of RAM at the final linking stage)
+(note: takes about 9-10GB of RAM at the final linking stage).
+This is often faster than building it with Cabal if you only intend to work on Carnap-Server, since the CI build server produces cached built versions of the client side components, allowing the build step to be skipped.

 ```
 $ nix-build -j4 -A client -o client-out
 ```

-### Build Carnap-Server
+### Build Carnap-Server for deployment

 This will also automatically build the client and any dependencies if necessary.